 You can buy myrrh as a ready-made tincture at the pharmacy (drugstore/chemist's), myrrh gum powder or as essential oil.
 When going for the latter, you can dissolve it yourself in an alcoholic solution (20 drops of myrrh for 50 ml of alcohol at 40% - see explanation of the reason for this at Essential oils for oral care).
 Tincture of myrrh apparently can be recommended for the daily oral hygiene of anyone.

 Another suggested combination is tinctures of myrrh, echinacea and eucalyptus used as a mouthwash.

-A natural food source of glyconutrients3, aloe vera (which can be easily home-grown), is credited with many healing virtues, including in the dental realm.
-I've seen it used and/or recommended for mouth or gum ulcers (exerting a weak localized numbing effect), speeding up the healing of damaged gum tissue (such as post-dental surgery), and countering irritation, infection and inflammation (simply smear fresh aloe vera sap/gel on the infected gums).4
+A natural food source of glyconutrients, aloe vera (which can be easily home-grown), is credited with many healing virtues, including in the dental realm.
+It has been used and/or recommended for mouth or gum ulcers (exerting a weak localized numbing effect), speeding up the healing of damaged gum tissue (such as post-dental surgery), and countering irritation, infection and inflammation (simply smear fresh aloe vera sap/gel on the infected gums).

 Tormentil is bactericidal and powerfully astringent (bleeding gums).
 Tormentil is traditionally used with mouth and throat inflammations.

 Often lauded as a powerfully healing plant, sage has also been suggested to be capable of keeping the oral flora healthy and effectively help to combat gingivitis and mouth sores.
 A mouthwash made with sage and a pinch of salt is sugggested to be beneficial for bleeding gums.
 Gum infection might be helped by rinsing with a decoction of sage (also combined with soothing chamomile).

 A site visitor "really recommends chewing leaves just like the Indians chew coca leaves.
 Sleeping with the leaves on has a tremendously dampening effect on any inflammation!"